CNU COM Home Page Header

 Required Coursework

-California Northstate University College of Medicine prefers a baccalaureate degree from a regionally accredited, four-year institution within the United States or a non-U.S. equivalent institution.
+California Northstate University College of Medicine prefers a Baccalaureate degree from a regionally accredited, four-year institution within the United States or a non-U.S. equivalent institution.
 Required minimum coursework:

 • 2 semesters, 3 quarters, or 1 year of college level English (IB or AP credits may be considered if they are accepted by the undergraduate program)